What is a Second Mortgage?

 Type of Loan

-HELOCs are revolving loans while home equity loans and private mortgages are fixed.
-This means that you can borrow at any time up to your credit limit with a HELOC, making it a more flexible option compared to a fixed loan.
+HELOCs are revolving loans while first mortgages or second mortgages (home equity loans) are structured.
+This means that you can borrow at any time up to your credit limit with a HELOC, while a first or second mortgage advances you a lump sum initially, and then you make payments on a predetermined schedule.
+Thus, a HELOC is a more flexible option compared to a structured loan.

 Credit Score